rsaboriogap/petzila-api-testing-tool/README.md

 Flows
 -----
 What is a Flow?
-It's basically a set of operations you want to perform on Petzila API.
+It's basically a set of operations you want to perform and test as a single unit on Petzila API.
 For instance, this could be a flow:

   * Login using John Doe credentials
   * Create a new pet